threegold116/ARPO-OCT/README.md

 - **[July 25, 2025]**: 🚀 Full codebase released.
 ARPO supports multi-tool agentic RL for the Qwen2.5, Qwen3, and Llama3 series models.
 Our team has implemented extensive parallelization and memory optimization during tool calling.
 We welcome you to give it a try.

-## :mag_right: Roadmap

-Tool-star is still under development and there are many issues and room for improvement.
-We will continue to update.
-And we also sincerely welcome contributions on this open-source toolkit.
-- [x] Release tiny LLM version (e.g. 0.5B, 1.5B)
-- [x] Support larger parameter size LLM (e.g. 7B)
-- [ ] Support More Reasoning Tools ---> will released in our future work.

 ## Table of Contents